radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ![image description](images/endpoints.png)

-> [!note]Enabling/Disabling endpoints should be done one endpoint at a time.
+> [!note] Enabling/Disabling endpoints should be done one endpoint at a time.

 ## Control Panel

-The **CONTROL PANEL** endpoints provides access to the Main Control Panel of FID and is enabled by default after the environment is created.
+The **CONTROL PANEL** endpoint provides access to the Main Control Panel of FID and is enabled by default after the environment is created.

 ![image description](images/cp-endpoint.png)